Service charge policy web banner

 We will apply this flexibility in full on the majority of our properties and our formula rents will be 5% higher for general needs and 10% higher for sheltered and supported housing than the level established under the prescribed calculation where local conditions allow.

-We won't apply the full flexibility on the following rents:
+We will not apply the full flexibility on the following rents:

 Annual Rent Setting